srikarkc/design-patterns-java/README.md

 Facade patterns provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+### Template Method Pattern

+Template method pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.